htramu/htk.github.io/blog.md

 The second,specific to heavy weapons, is the gunnery mechanic.
 Gunnery represents the skill and the time to adjust the aiming of the heavy weapon, whether it is a QF 17-pounder anti-tank gun or a  7,5 cm KwK 42 (L/70) on the turret of a Panther.
 Whenever a heavy weapon turns to aim at a hex, it loses accuracy for each gunnery point spent, with the formula of (spent gunnery points - 1)*5%.
 Its total count is different among the units and it replenishes at the start of the player's turn.

 Let's imagine a scenario where a Panzer IV meets a Sherman Mark III.
 The Panzer IV moves a tile and aims its gun at the Sherman Mark III.
 With 1 tile movement, the panzer lost steadiness and now takes a -20% to its accuracy.
-Its turret was not angled in the same direction of its hull, so it has to spend 3 gunnery points to aim at the enemy tank, resulting in a further 10% ((3-1)*5%) reduction of accuracy.
+Its turret was not angled in the same direction of its hull, so it has to spend 3 gunnery points to aim at the enemy tank, resulting in a further 10% _`((3-1)*5%)`_ reduction of accuracy.

 Sounds complex?
 Not at all.
 All mechanics for shooting are combined into a chance to hit score, which is shown as a percentage below the targeted unit, as seen in the screenshot below.

 ![Picture 13](/assets/blog_daTroopSShot.jpg)

 The same goes for the infantry except for the gunnery mechanic.
-The screenshot below shows an infantry unit moved 2 tiles away from its starting position which causing a loss in steadiness.
+The screenshot below shows an infantry unit moved 2 tiles away from its starting position which causes a loss in steadiness.

 ![Picture 14](/assets/blog_daTroopSShot2.jpg)